 In \cite{BV89}, Bismut and Vasserot established the asymptotic formula of the holomorphic analytic torsion associated with $p$-th powers of a positive line bundle as $p \to \infty$, by using the heat kernel method of \cite{B} (see also \cite[Subsection 5.5]{MM}).
-The analytic torsion and its asymptotic formula have profound applications in the theory of determinant bundles of direct images and their Quillen metrics, and Arakelov geometry \cite{BGS1, BGS2, BGS3, BG00, S}.
-In \cite{F18}, Finski showed that the asymptotic expansion contains only the terms of the form $p^{n-1}\log p$, $p^{n-i}$ for $i \in \mathbb{N}$.
-The first two leading terms were proved by Bismut and Vasserot.
-He also established an asymptotics of Ray-Singer torsion on complex orbifolds.
-In \cite{P23}, Puchol extended the results of Bismut and Vasserot on the asymptotic of the holomorphic torsion to the fibration case.
-Recently Shen and Yu \cite{SY25} proved geometric Zabrodin-Wiegmann conjecture for an integer Quantum Hall state based on asymptotics of analytic torsions \cite{BV89, F18}.
+The holomorphic analytic torsion and its asymptotic formula have profound applications in the theory of determinant bundles of direct images and their Quillen metrics, and Arakelov geometry \cite{BGS1, BGS2, BGS3, S}.
+In \cite{F18}, Finski showed that the asymptotic expansion contains only the terms of the form $p^{n-1}\log p$ and $p^{n-i}$ for $i \in \mathbb{N}$.
+The first two leading terms were previously established by Bismut and Vasserot.
+Finski also established asymptotics for the Ray-Singer torsion on complex orbifolds.
+In \cite{P23}, Puchol extended the results of Bismut and Vasserot on the asymptotics of holomorphic torsion to the fibration case.
+More recently, Shen and Yu \cite{SY25} proved geometric Zabrodin-Wiegmann conjecture for an integer Quantum Hall state using asymptotics of analytic torsions \cite{BV89, F18}.

-In \cite{HH19}, the first and second authors introduced the Fourier components of the Ray-Singer analytic torsion on a compact connected strongly pseudoconvex CR manifold of dimension $2n+1, n \ge 1$ with a transversal CR $S^1$-action on $X$ with respect to the $S^1$-action and established an asymptotic formula for the Fourier components of the analytic torsion with respect to the $S^1$-action.
+In \cite{HH19}, the first and second authors introduced the Fourier components of the Ray-Singer analytic torsion on a compact connected strongly pseudoconvex CR manifold of dimension $2n+1, n \ge 1$, with a transversal CR $S^1$-action on $X$ with respect to the $S^1$-action and established an asymptotic formula for the Fourier components of the analytic torsion with respect to the $S^1$-action.
 This generalizes the asymptotic formula of Bismut and Vasserot on the holomorphic Ray-Singer torsion associated with high powers of a positive line bundle to strongly pseudoconvex CR manifolds with a transversal CR $S^1$-action.
 The results in~\cite{HH19} can be deduced from the results in~\cite{F18}.
 Inspired by \cite{HH19}, the second and third authors \cite{HS} studied asymptotics of the analytic torsion on CR covering manifolds with $S^1$-action.